Security

 • Written in Rust (memory-safe)

-• Widely used in production
+• Well-known, widely used in production

 Forward Secrecy